bdmac/bdmac.github.io/index.md

 ## Professional Life

-By day I'm professional grey-beard... a full-stack developer that hates the term full-stack developers.
+By day I'm a professional grey-beard... a full-stack developer that hates the term full-stack developers.
 I've been making dreams come true on the interwebs for over 15 years but I'm no Al Gore.